Use the technique described in Exercises 87–90 to solve each inequality. Write the solution set in interval notation. x2 - 9x + 20 < 0

 Solving Quadratic Inequalities

-Solving quadratic inequalities involves finding the values of the variable that make the quadratic expression true for a given inequality sign.
-This typically requires factoring the quadratic, determining the critical points (roots), and testing intervals between these points to see where the inequality holds.
+Solving quadratic inequalities involves finding the values of the variable that make the quadratic expression less than, greater than, or equal to zero.
+This typically requires factoring the quadratic, identifying critical points, and testing intervals to determine where the inequality holds true.

 Recommended video: